Support Butch Kline

 Unfortunately, in the U.S. insurance companies do not recognize HBOT as being therapeutic for treatment of many conditions for which it is beneficial, including dementia, and will therefore not cover the cost of the treatments.
 That is why we could really use your help.
 We would like to take Butch to Sara’s Garden for Hyperbaric Oxygen Therapy.
 HBOT for his condition is only $100 per treatment at Sara’s Garden (as opposed to $1,500-2,500 per treatment at a hospital).
 However, since our plan is for him to receive at least 40 HBOT treatments that cost adds up quickly.

-If you could assist us with the cost (or even just a small part of the cost) of a single $150 treatment it would help reduce our overall expenses greatly.
-100% of the funds received go into an account in my name and will be used for my treatments.
+If you could assist us with the cost (or even just part of the cost) of a single $100 treatment it would help reduce our overall expenses greatly.
+100% of the funds received will go into an account in Butch’s name and will be used for his treatments.
 Any contribution made would be considered a tax-deductible donation as Sara’s Garden is a 501(c)(3) non-profit facility.
-Checks can be made out to Sara’s Garden with my name on a sheet of paper accompanying the check.
-Please do NOT write my name directly on the check.
-You can also donate online by clicking on the DONATE NOW button below.
+Checks can be made out to Sara’s Garden with Butch’s name on a sheet of paper accompanying the check.
+Please do NOT write his name directly on the check.
+You can also donate online via credit card by clicking on the DONATE NOW button below.

-Thank you so much for considering the support of my treatments!
+Thank you so much for considering to support Butch’s treatments at Sara’s Garden!

 Sara’s Garden is a 501(c)(3) organization.
 Your charitable contribution is tax deductible under 501(c)(3) of the IRS code, to the extent allowed by law.
 A receipt will be sent to you after your pledge has been received to use for tax purposes.